 When ripe, the jackfruit without being open, emits an unpleasant and strong smell, resembling rotting onions.
 While the pulp, when the fruit is open resembles that of pineapple and banana.
 There are two main varieties, in one, the fruits have small carpels, fibrous, soft, heavy, but very sweet; with a texture similar to raw oysters.
 And the other variety is crisp and almost crunchy, this form is the most important commercially and it’s tastier to the western hemisphere.

 Its main use is for consumption in fresh or international cuisine, boiled, fried, or roasted green fruit.
-The pieces are cooked in lightly salted water and then served.
-The only disadvantage is the gummy latex that accumulates in utensils and hands, unless first rubbed with cooking oil.
+The pieces are cooked in lightly salted water in order to serve them.
+The only disadvantage is the gummy latex that accumulates in utensils and hands, unless it is first rubbed with cooking oil.
 The seeds can also be boiled or roasted and eaten as chestnuts.

 Contact us for more information!